utoni/nDPId/examples/README.md

 ## go-dashboard

-A discontinued tty/ncurses nDPId dashboard.
-I've figured out that Go + NCurses is a bad idea.
+A discontinued tty UI nDPId dashboard.
+I've figured out that Go + UI is a bad idea, in particular if performance is a concern.

 ## py-flow-info